Chances are you’re making at least one of these invoicing mistakes. The good news? Once you’re aware of them, they’re easy to avoid or fix!

 While some clients don’t need detailed and itemized service breakdowns, others do.
 For many customers, it’s a matter of procedure and helps when tracking, recording, and reporting expenses.

-Making it a habit of providing itemized service breakdowns, regardless of who the client is, is a foolproof way to avoid receiving emails from clients who want this.
+Making it a habit of providing itemized service breakdowns, regardless of who the client is, is a foolproof way to avoid receiving emails from clients asking for service breakdowns.
+This can impact your invoice from being paid in a timely manner as now your client has sent it back to you for revisions.

-For instance, if I wrote a blog post for a client I may include the title, word count and state that it’s a blog post.
+For instance, if I wrote a blog post for a client, I may include the title, word count and state that it’s a blog post all within the description in the invoice.

-Many, however, fail to include phrases like “Thank you for your business,” or “Please pay by [insert date].”
+Many business owners, however, fail to include phrases like “Thank you for your business” or “Please pay by [date].”

 Considering the benefits, why don’t you give it a try?